dotnet/csharpstandard/standard/types.md

   > *Note*: This message is characterized as “informational” rather than “warning,” so as not to confuse it with the state of the nullable warning context, which is unrelated.  *end note*
 - The null-forgiving operator `!` (§Null-Forgiving-Expressions) is ignored.

-> *Note*: These behaviors are those of Standard C# prior to support for nullable reference types being added to the language. *end note*

 > *Example*:
 >
 > <!-- Example: {template:"code-in-main-without-using", name:"NullableAnnotationContext1", ignoredWarnings:["CS0219","CS8632"], expectedException:"NullReferenceException"} -->